Ceredigion County Council: Leadership

-Party with majority control in bold

-Council elections
+Composition

+Following the 2022 election, and subsequent by-elections and changes of allegiance up to August 2025, the composition of the council was:

+The Gwlad councillor and eight of the independent councillors sit together as the "Independents Group".
+The other independent councillor is unaffiliated to any group.
+The next election is due in 2027.

+Elections

 Elections take place every five years.
 The last full county election took place on 5 May 2022.
 The next election is due in May 2027.

 Party with the most elected councillors in bold.
 Coalition agreements in notes column.

 Premises

 Since the local government reorganisation in 1996, the council has had its meeting place and main offices at Neuadd Cyngor Ceredigion (Ceredigion Council Hall) at Penmorfa in Aberaeron.
 The building was erected in the early 1990s for the council's predecessor, Ceredigion District Council.

 When the council was created in 1996 it inherited various offices from its predecessor authorities, including Swyddfa'r Sir in Aberystwyth, which had been built as the Queen's Hotel in 1866 and had served as the headquarters of the former Cardiganshire County Council from 1950 until 1974, then served as an area office for Dyfed County Council from 1974 until 1996.
 The council also inherited Aberystwyth Town Hall, which had been the headquarters of Ceredigion District Council.
 Both these Aberystwyth offices closed in 2009 when the council opened a new Aberystwyth area office at Canolfan Rheidol in Llanbadarn Fawr on the outskirts of Aberystwyth.
 The council also has area offices in Lampeter and Cardigan.